 - 1. Students wishing to attend a funeral must bring a note from their parent(s) or guardian(s) and the note must clarify the following: - a.
-The student may attend the Mass only or attend both the Mass and go to the cemetery. - b.
-The student will drive his/her own automobile. - c.
-If the student drives his/her own automobile, the names of any students who may ride with him/her. - d.
-If the student will ride with another student or parent, then the name of the student or parent involved. - 2.
+If the student may attend the Mass only or attend both the Mass and go to the cemetery. - b.
+If the student will drive his/her own automobile. - 2.
 Each student leaving school must present this note to the school secretary at the time he/she leaves school and not in the morning before school. - 3.
 In the case when a large number of students will be attending the same function, the time that students will leave will be announced. - 4.
 Students must report back to school at the end of the services that they had parental permission to attend.
 Failure to return to school will be treated as truancy from school. - 5.
 Absence from school to attend a funeral is considered an excused absence.